ctron/kura-examples/README.md

 You will need the following pre-requisites in order compile and use these examples:

  1. A local installation of Java 1.8.x
- 1. A local installation of Apache Maven 3.3.x
+ 1. A local installation of Apache Maven 3.5.x
  1. A local installation of Git
- 1. A Kura capable device version 3.0+
+ 1. A Eclipse Kura capable device version 3.2+

 ### Java 8

 Java 8 is required as build and runtime environment.

-### Apache Maven 3.3.x
+### Apache Maven 3.5.x

-The build process requires Apache Maven 3.3.x.
+The build process requires Apache Maven 3.5.x.
 Earlier versions are not supported.

 ### Git